 Church of Saint Dominic

-Poke your head inside this attractive church (free entry) in central Lisbon.
-Nearby the Church of St Dominic is a location just as revered by Lisbon locals…
+Poke your head inside this attractive church (free entry) in the city centre.
+Nearby the Church of St Dominic is a location just as revered by locals…

 Cherry liquor at A Ginjinha

 Don’t leave Lisbon with at least one shot of sweet, sticky cherry liquor, ginja.
 Despite the undeniable cough syrup vibes, its sweet yet strong flavour will suit anyone who likes port wine.

 If you only try it once, make sure it’s at A Ginjinha.
 Five generations of the same family have been producing the beverage since 1840 when it was invented at this very cafe.
 I paid €1.80 for a shot with fruit.

 One of the most impressive features of Baixa is Santa Justa Lift, an incredible structure with a viewing platform on top.
 Not only does it offer spectacular views but it also connects to Carmo Covent which requires a steep uphill walk to reach otherwise.

 Take a ride for €5 between 7.30am and 11pm in summer / 9pm in winter.